The log function

 the x and y axes.
 This always happens with inverse functions.

-How to use the ln function in the Algebra Coach
+How to use the natural logarithm function in the Algebra Coach

 - Type ln(x) into the textbox, where x is the argument.